What Is Encryption

 Use a VPN

-Undoubtedly, the best way to encrypt your Internet connection is to use a virtual private network, or VPN.
+Undoubtedly, the best way to encrypt your Internet connection is to use a virtual private network, or a VPN.